The Velvet Underground & Nico: Compact disc

 The first CD edition of the album was released in 1986 and featured slight changes.
 The title of the album was featured on the cover, unlike the original LP release.
-In addition, the album contained an alternate mix of "All Tomorrow's Parties" which featured a single track of lead vocals as opposed to the double-tracked vocal version on the original LP.
+In addition, the album contained an alternative mix of "All Tomorrow's Parties" which featured a single track of lead vocals as opposed to the double-tracked vocal version on the original LP.
 Apparently, the decision to use the double-tracked version on the original LP was made at the last minute.
-Bill Levenson, who was overseeing the initial CD issues of the VU's Verve/MGM catalog, wanted to keep the single-voice version a secret as a surprise to fans, but was dismayed to find out that the alternate version was revealed as such on the CD's back cover (and noted as "previously unreleased").
+Bill Levenson, who was overseeing the initial CD issues of the VU's Verve/MGM catalog, wanted to keep the single-voice version a secret as a surprise to fans, but was dismayed to find out that the alternative version was revealed as such on the CD's back cover (and noted as "previously unreleased").

 The subsequent 1996 remastered CD reissue removed these changes, keeping the original album art and double-tracked mix of "All Tomorrow's Parties" found on the LP.

 Peel Slowly and See box set

 The Velvet Underground & Nico was released in its entirety on the five-year spanning box set, Peel Slowly and See, in 1995.
-The album was featured on the second disc of the set along with the single version of "All Tomorrow's Parties", two Nico tracks from Chelsea Girl and a ten-minute excerpt of the 45-minute "Melody Laughter" performance.
+The album was featured on the second disc of the set along with the single version of "All Tomorrow's Parties", two Nico tracks from Chelsea Girl and a ten-minute excerpt of the 30-minute "Melody Laughter" performance.
 Also included in the set (on the first disc) are the band's 1965 Ludlow Street loft demos.
 Among these demos are early versions of "Venus in Furs", "Heroin", "I'm Waiting for the Man" and "All Tomorrow's Parties".